Chancellor's Forum on Judicial Selection April 28

 Kweisi Mfume, former president and chief executive officer of the NAACP and candidate for U.S. Senate in Maryland, will deliver the annual Judge A. Leon Higginbotham Jr. Memorial Public Interest Lecture at the Philadelphia Bar Association's Quarterly Meeting and Luncheon on Monday, June 19 at the Park Hyatt Philadelphia at the Bellevue.

 A lifelong champion of individual rights, Judge Higginbotham had a legal career that spanned nearly half a century.
-Since Marian Wright Edelman, founder and president of the Childrens Defense Fund, delivered the first Higginbotham lecture in 1999, notables such as Juan Williams, Charles J. Ogletree, Chaka Fattah and Cornel West have filled the role.
-Tickets to the luncheon are $50 for Association members and $55 for non-members and are available at philadelphiabar.org
+Since Marian Wright Edelman, founder and president of the Children's Defense Fund, delivered the first Higginbotham lecture in 1999, notables such as Juan Williams, Charles J. Ogletree, Chaka Fattah and Cornel West have been keynote speakers.
+Tickets to the luncheon are $50 for Association members and $55 for non-members.
+Click here to purchase tickets online.

 After serving five terms in Congress, Mfume resigned in 1996 to take over as the leader of the NAACP, a post he held for nine years.
 He is credited with restoring respect to the Association as well as instituting management and financial structures that led to an increase in endowment funds as well as a budget surplus.
 In March 2005, Mfume announced his candidacy for the Senate seat currently held by Paul Sarbanes, who will retire this year after serving in the Senate since 1977.
 Mfume, a member of the Democratic Party, seeks to become the first African American to represent Maryland in the Senate.